chaconlab/IMOD/TUTORIAL.md

 CC     -1  0.2 3.8 6
 XX     -1    1 3.8 6
 </pre>
-<p>The springs associated to the last example are represented below.
+<p>The springs associated with the last example are represented below.
 First and second function springs are colored in orange and red, respectively.
 For clarity, both kinds of springs were shown with similar thicknesses.</p>
 <table class="text" style="width: 670px;" border="0" cellspacing="4" cellpadding="2">
 <tbody>
 <tr>